SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

 Parallel Tempering
 ==================

-Parallel tempering is an MCMC algorithm for uncertainty analysis.
+Parallel tempering is an MCMC algorithm for uncertainty analysis [Swendsen1986]_.
 This version runs at multiple temperatures simultaneously, with chains at high temperature able to more easily jump between minima and chains at low temperature to fully explore the minima.
 Like :ref:`fit-dream` it has a